 Kevin Gosner’s research interests focus on the colonial history of southern Mexico and Guatemala, especially rural political economy and Maya ethnohistory.
 Soldiers of the Virgin: The Moral Economy of a Colonial Maya Rebellion, is a study of the Tzeltal Revolt of 1712 in highland Chiapas.
 His current projects examine the colonial cotton economy, the mobilization of Maya labor (especially women), and the participation of entrepreneurial-minded native elites.

 Katherine Morrissey firstname.lastname@example.org

 Katherine Morrissey’s research on the 19th and 20th-century North American West focuses on the region’s environmental, social, cultural, and intellectual history.
-Her related publications include Mental Territories: Mapping the Inland Empire and articles on western women’s history, regionalism, cultural representations and environmental change.
+Her related publications include Mental Territories: Mapping the Inland Empire, Border Spaces: Visualizing the US-Mexico Frontera, and articles on western women’s history, regionalism, cultural representations, mining and environmental change.

 Roger Nichols email@example.com